Best Things To Do in Sitges in 3-Day Itinerary

 In the Plaza del Cap de la Vila, you will find the Casa Bartomeu or the Clock Tower, which is what they call it in Sitges.
 A modernist building built-in 1915.

 The most striking or remarkable part of the building is the one on the corner of Calle Mayor, where the clock and the tower are covered with white, yellow, and blue mosaics.

 Discover the medieval charm of the city of Sitges with a guided tour and a local guide.

 The guide will tell you everything you need to discover and see Sitges with different eyes.
 All in a fun and entertaining way.

 The tour lasts 1.30 hours, is done with a guide in English, and it is highly recommended to do it on the first day of your visit.

 So you can ask any questions you have about places to visit, eat, beaches, or events on your trip’s dates.

 Catalonia’s fantastic film festival is the first in the world.
 It began its journey in 1968 with the first International Week of Fantastic and Horror Cinema.

-Currently, it is a must for movie lovers and for all the public eager to learn about new trends and technologies applied to cinema and the audiovisual world.
+It is a must for movie lovers and all the public eager to learn about new trends and technologies applied to cinema and the audiovisual world.

 This festival has received top-level actors, directors, and producers, such as Quentin Tarantino, Sir Anthony Hopkins, Cameron Diaz, Jodie Foster, Guillermo del Toro, Susan Sarandon, and many more.